kalley/estrange/README.md

 - **Consistency over intensity:** Small daily disruptions compound
 - **Privacy over sharing:** Your creative space, your rules
 - **Questions over answers:** Good prompts generate more questions
+- **Estrangement over familiarity:** Break patterns, see with fresh eyes
+- **Autonomy over convenience:** You own your creative journey completely

 *"The real voyage of discovery consists not in seeking new landscapes, but in having new eyes." - Marcel Proust*